Latest news

 For the research community, we are pleased to publish release two of the Data Dictionary overview document.
 This is a technical overview for researchers of research datasets, providing background on data collection and management methods as well as conventions applicable to each of the exported datasets.

-The Airwave Tissue Bank is an epidemiological study of police officers and staff in Britain.
-It was established in 2004 to investigate possible long-term health effects associated with use of TETRA, the personal radio system used by the police service.
-The cohort now supports broader research into common diseases affecting this well-defined occupational group.
+The Airwave Tissue Bank is an epidemiological study of police officers and staff in Great Britain.
+It was established in 2003 to investigate possible long-term health effects associated with use of TETRA, the personal radio system used by the police service.